 Finally, and most importantly, as we persevere in our suffering—even though we wrestle with our doubts and despair—we prove ourselves servants of God.
 Do you know what God calls Job over and over again?
 “My servant Job.”
 At the beginning of the book and at the end of the book, God gives Job that accolade.
 You and I, my dear friend, as our eye weeps to God in our suffering, and as we bear the scoffing of others, can also be servants of God; there is no greater purpose, there is no greater praise.

-Below are links to the posts.
-I’ll be adding a sentence or two from each one.
+Below are links to the posts with some comments on each one.
 Because the posts build on each other, I’d suggest starting with Job 1–2, and reading from the beginning.

 “Naked I came from my mother’s womb,